TaiMingLu/Della-Manual/README.md

 On della, the **priority** of your job only matters when there’s competition.
 If a job is eligible and there are free nodes that match requested constraints, it starts immediately even with a low priority.

-If your job is in a queue, it will be on a line sorted by your priority.
+If your job is in a queue, it will be on a line sorted by your descending priority.

 **General Advices**